nais/doc/deployment/deploy.md

 1. Your application must have a repository on GitHub.
 2. Your GitHub team must have _admin_ access on that repository.
-3. Your GitHub team's identifier must match the _Kubernetes team label_ in your `nais.yaml` (see below for an example file.)
+3. Your GitHub team's identifier must match the _Kubernetes team label_ in your `nais.yaml`.
+There is an example file below.
 4. Obtain a _team API key_ from [Vault](https://vault.adeo.no) under the path `/apikey/nais-deploy/<YOUR_TEAM>`.
 Save the key as a secret named `NAIS_DEPLOY_APIKEY` in your GitHub repository.
 5. Follow the guide below titled [performing the deployment](#performing-the-deployment).
-6. When things break, see [troubleshooting](#troubleshooting).
+6. When things break, see [HELP!](#help).

 ## Performing the deployment